Look to the Data Trends for 2022

 What a year 2022 will be!
 We are incredibly excited to share with you the data trends for 2022.
 The world is changing faster than ever.
 Technology is evolving every day and it brings new changes to our lives.
 Here are some predictions about the future of data, what we can expect in the next years.

-Big Data won’t be
+Big Data won’t be a buzzword

 Big data is a buzzword today.
 But by 2022, big data will become a commodity and its main users will be the consumers.
 The new buzzword will be data democratization.